 You need financial systems for the following tasks:

 - Expense reporting and tracking

 - Accounting for financial statements (profit and loss, balance sheet, cash flow)

 Without these, you’re in the dark.
 And that’s a recipe for disaster for a business.

 So you’ve put in all the work building a solid foundation for your business.
 You’ve got your product and services priced out, a website and social channels promoting your brand, and the systems in place to make it run like a well-oiled machine.
 Now it’s time to launch.

 Launching your business can be subtle or extravagant.
 If you want to just get to work, you can begin putting out the word on different marketplaces and platforms that you’re open for business.
-If you want to be more extravagant you can kick off your launch with a contest.
+If you want to be more extravagant you can get a stall at a conference like SubSummit or kick off your launch with a high-value contest.
 Putting together a raffle or sweepstakes is a great way to garner interest from customers.